 In the Applied Climate Dynamics Research Group, we study multiple facets of stratosphere – troposphere coupling, its utility in extending wintertime subseasonal-to-seasonal forecast skill, and also evaluating how well models resolve these dynamical connections.
 Some specific projects and interests in the groups include:

-- Forecast skill of sudden stratospheric warming events (i.e., complete breakdowns of the polar vortex) in the North American Multi-Model Ensemble Models.
+- Forecast skill of sudden stratospheric warming events (i.e., complete breakdowns of the polar vortex) in operational subseasonal prediction systems.

-- Simple subseasonal statistical models for temperature, precipitation, and the strength of the jet stream using stratospheric predictors.
+- Building statistical models for subseasonal prediction of temperature, precipitation, and the strength of the jet stream using tropical and extratropical predictors.

 - Evaluating the role that the stratospheric polar vortex plays when coupled with different phases of tropical convection.